sumedhpeddinti/helmet-violation-alert-system/README.md

 # 🚨 Helmet and Face Recognition-Based Safety System

 A real-time safety enforcement system using **YOLOv11** for helmet detection and the **face_recognition** library for identifying individuals.
 If a person is detected without a helmet, the system automatically identifies them and sends a **challan (fine notice)** to their registered email.
-Ideal for monitoring safety compliance in colleges, industries, and construction sites.
+Ideal for monitoring safety compliance in colleges.
 ---

 ## ⚙️ Features